SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/add-remote-service/test-with-mock.md

 ## Scenario

 To increase your development speed, it is helpful to run and test your implementation in a local environment.
-In this section you will learn how to test the incident management applicaiton locally.
+In this section you will learn how to test the incident management application locally.

 ## Content